pengni-pn/pengni-pn.github.io/index.md

 Here is **Peng Ni**.

 I am currently working at the Smart Manufacturing Thrust, Systems Hub, The Hong Kong University of Science and Technology, and the ROME3D Laboratory as a Ph.D studnet.
 I recived my Master from The University of Sydney in 2023 under the supervision of Prof. Liyong Tong.
-Skilled in MATLAB, Python, Structural Optimization, and FEA simulations.
+My Skilled in MATLAB, Python, Structural Optimization, and FEA simulations.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *pengni0316[at]gmail[dot]com*